 - 1. The public purposes sought to be served by the shoreline restrictions are greater than the adverse consequences to the applicant resulting from denial of the variance request; - 2.
 The requested variance is not the minimum relief necessary; - 3.
-The requested variance will cause a substantial detriment to the surrounding neighborhood and open space character; - 4.
-Alternatives to the requested variance exist which do not require a variance; - 5.
+The requested variance will cause a substantial detriment to the surrounding neighborhood and open space character;

+- 4. Alternatives to the requested variance exist which do not require a variance; - 5.
 The applicants' difficulty was self-created; - 6.
 The requested variance will adversely affect the natural, scenic, and open space resources of the Park and Great Sacandaga Lake due to changes in changes in aesthetic character; and - 7.
 Conditions imposed upon the granting of a variance would not ameliorate such adverse effects.

-Page 13 of 14 STAFF DRAFT - FEBRUARY 4, 2015 - NOT APPROVED BY AGENCY Accordingly, the applicants have not established that practical difficulties exist pursuant to APA Act § 806(3)(a) and their variance request is therefore denied.
+Accordingly, the applicants have not established that practical difficulties exist pursuant to APA Act § 806(3)(a) and their variance request is therefore denied.